One of the Joys of Maturity

 Let me insert a commercial note here.
 I use a Tramontina 8-Quart Multi-Cooker for such blanching and a lot of other things.
 It's one of the very few, expensive pieces of cookware I use.
-I bought ours around eight years ago when the cost was about half of what they do today.
+I bought ours around ten years ago when the cost was about half of what it is today.
 Unlike some cheapie cookware, the pot is quite heavy, which helps spread heat evenly and prevent burning along the bottom.
 The set comes with two strainer/steamers.
 I love ours.

 Having written all this stuff about freezing, I need to add that frozen brassicas are a poor second best to fresh.
 We love steamed broccoli, cauliflower, and carrots with garlic, seasoned salt, and lots of butter.
 But there's nothing quite like fresh broccoli, cauliflower, or kale.
 (Note that I'm writing this update in the dead of winter, just after we used up the last of our frozen kale!)